-Every quarter, population projections by age group (0-15 years and 16 years +) and Spanish provinces (in general corresponding to NUTS-3 regions) are made.
+Every quarter, population projections by age group (0-15 years and 16 years +) and Spanish provinces (in general corresponding to NUTS 3 regions) are made.
 Projections by age and region are distributed by stratum in proportion to the population of each stratum.
 In each stratum, age group and region, the weighting is determined by the ratio of the projection to the sample size.

 The sample is then calibrated in order to adjust to the population distribution.
-Auxiliary information used is population projections by sex and five years age groups at NUTS - 2 level (Comunidades Autónomas), the nationality of the population aged

-16 and more (national/non national) at NUTS 2 level and by age (under 16, above 16) and region (NUTS 3 or provinces).
+Auxiliary information used is in the form of population projections by sex and five-year age groups at NUTS 2 level (Comunidades Autónomas), the nationality of the population aged 16 and more (national/non-national) at NUTS 2 level and by age (under 16, above 16) and region (NUTS 3 or provinces).

-A linear weighting method is used, in which each member of the household aged 16 years and more has the same weight.
+A linear weighting method is used, in which each member of the household aged 16 years and over has the same weight.

 All the information is collected by interview.
-The first interviews are personal interviews.
+The first interviews are personal ones.
 Interviews in the second and subsequent waves are carried out by telephone, except when the family wants a personal interview or there is no telephone.
 All interviews are done with the help of portable computers.
-Since 2005 telephone interviews are carried out through CATI system that apart of the management of the telephone interviews allows to check on-line the interviews.
+Since 2005 telephone interviews are carried out through the CATI system that, apart from management of the telephone interviews, allows the interviews to be checked on-line.

-The field staff comprises 354 interviewers per guarter.
+The field staff comprises 356 interviewers per quarter.

-53.1% of the interviews of persons 16-74 years old were carried out by authorised third parties.
+52.8% of the interviews of 16-74 year olds were carried out by authorised third parties.

-The average response rate in 2007 was 81.2%.
-Refusals were 41% of the total non-response.
+The average response rate in 2008 was 83.0%.
+Refusals accounted for 40.4% of the total non-response.